LangInteger/dynamic-photo-widget/README.md

 ### 1.1 Setup Github Repository for Photos

 Clone the [demo_photos_gallary](https://github.com/LangInteger/demo_photos_gallary) repository.
 Delete the `.git` folder, reInit it and push to your own github account.
-Put your photos in the `photos` folder, name of pictures should match this pattern:
+Put your photos in the `photos` folder, name of photos should match this pattern:

 ```text
 Pattern: yyyy-MM-dd_title_seq.type